 During my time as Chair of the Chartered Institute of Marketing’s Technology Group it became clear to me that marketing, particularly, had a complete disconnect between what the market and customer needs or wants, and management thinking as to how to meet those requirements.

 Commerce was going to change – forever – and professional marketing and business thinking was, and still is, caught up in ‘MadMen’ management traps that always put the company, not the market, first .
-So it was another path for me, and that took me to Waterford in Ireland to study post-graduate Enterprise Development and develop radical and progressive new thinking and processes for competitive advantage.
+So it was another path for me, and that took me to Waterford in Ireland to complete a post-graduate diploma in Enterprise Development and develop radical and progressive new thinking and processes for competitive advantage.

 ‘Mediocristan’ was not a place for me, nor for the way forward!

 2. Where did the idea for the Institute come from?

 From a longstanding belief that things could and should be better; I saw clearly that management thinking was missing the point – THE point – the customer.

 It was all ‘paradigms’, change for the sake of change, and how skilfully companies could cajole the unsuspecting prospect, customer or consumer into buying.
 Everyone was stuck in ‘David Brent Land’ (the caricature of office life and management thinking in the TV series ‘The Office’), or three letter acronyms and ‘next best thing’; and consultants, academics, authors, bloggers, and others simply saying to all that the next thing was the most important for the company or manager.
 Anything but the thing that matters most – the staff who provide the value and the true value that exists between them and the market (not shareholder value).